Kupas Hachesed Meoroth

 About Kupas Hachesed Meoroth:

-Established in 2007, Kupas Hachesed Meoroth (KMH) is a charity in Montreal that claims to raise funds for people living in poverty in Israel.
-KHM does not report any contact or compensation information in its T3010 CRA filings and Ci could not find a website for details about the charity's programs and operations.
+Established in 2007, Kupas Hachesed Meoroth (KHM) is a charity in Montreal that claims to raise funds for people living in poverty in Israel.
+KHM does not report any contact or compensation information in its T3010 CRA filings and Ci could not find a website for details about the charity’s programs and operations.

-Based on T3010 filings from F2010 to F2014, Kupas Hachesed Meoroth's major charitable activity is sending funds to Israel's poor.
-Since KHM's establishment, the only recipient reported in the T3010 filing is Yitzchok Shlomo Levy, receiving $13.4m (92% of total grants) in F2015.
+Based on T3010 filings from F2010 to F2015, Kupas Hachesed Meoroth’s major charitable activity is sending funds to Israel’s poor.
+Since KHM’s establishment, the only international grant recipient reported in the T3010 filing is Yitzchok Shlomo Levy, receiving $13.4m (92% of total grants) in F2015.
 Ci does not know if this is an individual, a charity or other organization.
 In Canada, the largest 3 grants were allocated to Machzikei Torah ($102k), Chasdei Tovim Meoros ($95k), and Zolfam Matan Beseiter Foundation ($95k).

 The financial analysis below uses information from Kupas Hachesed Meoroth’s T3010 CRA filings.

 Kupas Hachesed Meoroth is one of Canada’s largest charities in donations, a Major 100, with with total donations of $20.6m in F2016.
 This is an increase of 58% compared to F2015.
 Administrative costs are less than 1% of revenues and the charity does not report any fundraising costs in its most recent T3010 CRA filing.

-KHM sent $13.7m in F2014 to the Yitzchok Shlomo Levy in Israel in F2014, which accounted for 97% of total revenues.
-Based on the data collected, KHM has sent $94m to Israel since its establishment in 2007.
-It appears that every year, the only recipient of the funds sent overseas is the Yitzchok Shlomo Levy.
+KHM sent $13.4m in F2015 to the Yitzchok Shlomo Levy in Israel, which accounted for 92% of total revenues.
+Based on the data collected, KHM has sent $107.5m to Israel since its establishment in 2007.
+It appears that every year, the only recipient of the funds sent overseas is Yitzchok Shlomo Levy.
 The amount sent overseas never accounts for less than 84% of total revenues.
-In addition to funds sent to the levy, in F2013 KHM also reported spending $151k on foreign exchange programs.
+In addition to funds sent to Yitzchok, KHM also reported spending $151k on foreign exchange programs in F2013.

-As of F2014, KHM holds funding reserves of $169k, which consist only of cash and short-term investments and can cover 1% of annual program costs.
+As of F2015, KHM holds funding reserves of $221k which consist only of cash and short-term investments and can cover 2% of annual program costs.

 Ci was unable to contact the charity for review of this profile.